padieul/pubmed_qa/readme.md

     We use PMID's of the documents to know exactly which document a particular question is generated.
 This is especially useful if we want to run our implementation multiple times as we do not want to generate questions from already processed documents.
 That is why we keep track of processed documents with the help of their PMID's.

     We store PMID of the abstract, abstract, question type, question and its answer in a csv file.

+- Approach 2
+The gen_complex.py script is designed to generate complex questions based on pairs of scientific abstracts with overlapping keywords.
+It utilizes the OpenAI GPT-3.5 API to create questions that require understanding the semantics of both abstracts.
+The process involves reading abstracts from a CSV file, identifying pairs with a significant number of common keywords, and then using these pairs to generate questions aimed at testing comprehension and reasoning abilities.

+Key Features:

+Safe Literal Evaluation: Safely evaluates strings to Python literals, ensuring that malformed strings are handled gracefully.
+Complex Question Generation: Leverages GPT-3.5 model to formulate complex questions that require multi-part reasoning, enhancing the depth of understanding required to answer.
+Pair Extraction Based on Keywords: Identifies abstract pairs with a substantial overlap in keywords, indicating potential thematic or semantic connections.
+How It Works:

+Reading Data: The script reads abstracts and their associated keywords from a specified CSV file.
+Identifying Unique Pairs: It identifies unique pairs of abstracts with more than 15 common keywords, suggesting a meaningful connection between them.
+Generating Questions: For each identified pair, the script generates a complex question by synthesizing the content of both abstracts.
+Output: The generated questions and their corresponding abstract pairs are saved to an output CSV file for further use.

+Usage:
+Set your OpenAI API key in the script.
+Specify the input CSV file path containing the abstracts and keywords.
+Define the output CSV file path where the generated questions will be saved.
+Run the script to produce a dataset of complex questions based on scientific abstracts.

     [TALK ABOUT API LIMITATIONS IN SOMEWHERE HERE]